Constitution of the MCR

 Chapter 2: General Meetings

 - There shall be an Annual General Meeting called by the Committee within Michaelmas term.
 There shall only be one AGM per academic year.
-Every full member of the Society shall be entitled to attend and shall be given one week's notice of the date of the meeting and the agenda.
+Every full member of the Society shall be entitled to attend and shall be given one week's notice of the date, location and time of the meeting and the agenda.

-- General meetings shall be held during Full Term in the Middle Combination Room between the hours of 5pm and 11pm.
+- General meetings shall be held during Full Term in a public loction in college to be announced upon the calling of the General Meeting and between the hours of 5pm and 11pm.
 The time shall be decided by those who have called the general meeting.
 Any full member wishing to vote in advance shall present their vote to the Secretary bearing their name at least one hour before the meeting.
 In the case of vacancy or illness or incapacity of the Secretary, his or her responsibilities shall be assumed by the most senior Officer not indisposed.
 This vote shall be counted as a full vote during the meeting.

-- The quorum for general meetings shall be not less than 20 members of the Society.
+- The quorum for general meetings shall be not less than 20 full members of the Society.

 - Decisions taken at quorate general meetings shall be binding on the Committee.